st-peters-001/st-peters-001.github.io/_posts/2014-05-06-welcome-to-jekyll.markdown

 published: true
 ---

-Lets make sure this part works.
+Lets make sure this works.

 Jekyll also offers powerful support for code snippets: